Rules and regulations

 A work permit can be granted for a period of two years maximum.

 When au pair applies for residence permit, she needs to pay fee to the Embassy or Police.
-Au Pair is responsible for paying this fee.
-The fee is 5.300 NOK (2018-rate) for citizens of countries outside the EEA area.
+The fee is 5.300 NOK (2018- and 2019-rate) for citizens of countries outside the EEA area.
+Au Pair is responsible for paying this fee, but we ask all our host families to cover half of the expenses for application fee.

 The au pair must bear the travel costs to Norway herself/himself.